tsainei/portfolio/_posts/2020-11-29-100DaysOfCode - Day 1 Change Background Color.md

 It works!

 I somehow become more greedy.
 I think the 6 colors are boring, so I find this [bobspace/css_colors.js](https://gist.github.com/bobspace/2712980) to add some spice to my array.
-Now I have lots of colors for the background and the same color can't orrur one after the other.
+Now I have lots of colors for the background and the same color can't orrur one click after the other.

 I'm sick of my boring button, too.
 Hence, I add the Hover Glow Effect button from [30 cool CSS Buttons – with animations!](https://webdeasy.de/en/top-css-buttons-en/) to my css.